Computer-Tsu/Time/README.md

 Leap year

-Feb 29th occurs each year that if the year is evenly divisible by 4 except years ending 00
+Feb 29th occurs each year that if the year is evenly divisible by 4 except years ending 00.
+But keep the leap day when year is evenly divisible by 400. <br>
+This Gregorian calendar pattern of correction was credited to Aloysius "Luigi" Lilius and pushed by Pope Greg 1582.